-- 1. Click Device Parameters to export the current configuration file, and save it to certain place. - 2.
+- 1. Click Device Parameters and input the encryption password, export the current configuration file, and save it to certain place. - 2.
 Click Browse to select the saved configuration file and then click Import to start importing configuration file.

 Note: You need to reboot the camera after importing configuration file.